mnieber/dodo-commands/doc/installation.rst

 - :code:`python` is the python interpreter that is used in the virtualenv of your projects (defaults to :code:`python`).
 If your OS uses Python 2 by default then you may want to set this to :code:`python3` to use the latest python.

+- :code:`diff_tool` is the diff tool used to show changes to your project configuration files..

 Step 3: (Optional) Create aliases
 =================================